2022–23 TaiwanBeer HeroBears season: Roster

-2022 Interleague Play
+2022 interleague play

 The Taiwan Beer players Liang Hao-Zhen and Feng Cheng-Kai joined to the TaiwanBeer HeroBears, and the TaiwanBeer HeroBears players Chien Chao-Yi and Lu Tsai Yu-Lun joined to the Taiwan Beer in these invitational games.
 On September 7, 2022, TaiwanBeer HeroBears announced that Shang Wei-Fang joined to the team as the player in these invitational games.
 And Liang Hao-Zhen didn't appear to the player list.